 While you are in the area

-From the museum, you can walk to the Kenji Miyazawa Dowa Village.
+From the museum, you can walk to the Miyazawa Kenji Dowa Mura(Village of Fairy Tales).
 The village has several displays based on Kenji's works, and a wide-open space suitable for picnicking or for kids to run around.
 On some weekends and holidays, local craftspeople set up tents and sell their wares.